-Transfer the scores from the SOT-PWI-S to the corresponding Outcome Indicator for new and continuing clients (e.g., Data point 20.a New Clients and 20.b Continuing Clients).
-Using the matrix for each domain, 1) enter the number of clients (N=) in the START column for each level of need as instructed in the "Assess the Client" section above and 2) enter the number of clients in the END row that reflects their level of need at the last time they were assessed during the budget year period, making sure the level of need box in the END row corresponds to level of need box in the START column.
-Do not include data for clients with only an intake data collection point in a budget year.
+Transfer the scores from the SOT-PWI-S to the corresponding Outcome Indicator.
+Using the matrix for each domain, 1) enter the number of clients (N=) in the START column for each level of need at intake and 2) enter the number of clients in the END row that reflects their level of need at the last time they were assessed during the reporting period, making sure the level of need box in the END row corresponds to level of need box in the START column.
+Do not include data for clients with only an intake data collection point.